-To ensure that Algerian food standards are consistent with Codex Alimentarius, a Codex Alimentarius National Committee (Comité National du Codex Alimentarius, CNCA) (in French) was created by the January 30, 2005 Executive Decree No. 05-67 (published in JO.
-No 10 on February 06, 2005).
+To ensure that Algerian food standards are consistent with Codex Alimentarius, a Codex Alimentarius National Committee (Comité National du Codex Alimentarius, or CNCA) was created on January 30, 2005, by the Executive Decree No. 05-67 published in JO.
+No 10 on February 06, 2005.
 The Ministry of Commerce leads the Codex Committee.
-The Committee has a Permanent Secretariat located at the Algerian Center for Quality Control and Packaging.
-In French the acronym is CACQUE (Centre Algérien du Contrôle de la Qualité et de l'Emballage).
+The Committee has a Permanent Secretariat located at the Algerian Center for Quality Control and Packaging, or CACQUE (Centre Algérien du Contrôle de la Qualité et de l'Emballage).